PatrickNg995/Group-23/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to compare the prices of products from a varity of stores.
-Team members:
+Team members: Patrick Ng, Spence Morrison, Yang Sun

 ## Technologies
 Technologies used for this project: